Jaybro/pico_tree/README.md

 # Capabilities

 * Kd Tree
-  * Nearest neighbor, k nearest neighbors, radius and range searches.
+  * Nearest neighbors, radius and range searches.
 * Range Tree
   * Range searches.
 Currently only available in 2d (although an experimental version is also available for 3d range searches, but it is very slow).